EastCoastProduct/profile-editor/README.md

 - Authentication isn't working, User header is always empty (apparently it's a Chrome bug)

-- Warnings in console due to React 15, to fix them we are waiting for redux-form version 6 to get out and Radium.js to fix it and release a new version
+- Warnings in console due to React 15, to fix them we are waiting for redux-form version 6 to get out to fix it

 - Sometimes buttons stay hovered although they shouldn't, this is Radium.js bug that is fixed but we are waiting for the new version to be released to remove existing bug